jackpurrin/fbla-project/README.md

 it's going to be mainly written in python, but i'm gonna work on making a rust version.

+> [!WARNING]
+> this isn't required but you should be using SSH to pull and push the repository, and you should also be singing your commits with a SSH or GPG key!

 https://probable-broccoli-r4r6qg5grw97cprr.github.dev/

 ## to-do list